Product Review: HD 360X Zoom and Macro and Fish Eye Lenses. HD 360x 2105 Foothill Blvd. Suite B123. La Verne, CA 91750.

 Cost.
 I paid $56.00 for the all three lenses including shipping.

 Should you buy a set?
 I would say not this brand.
 At least not until I can figure out how to make it work better.
 Is there another brand that would work better?
 Maybe.
 If you have ideas.
 I am all ears.Stephen M. Vantassel, CWCP, ACE, is the owner of Wildlife Control Consultant, LLC.
 He helps people restore their balance with nature through publishing, training, consulting, and the internet.
 He has published numerous articles in trade and academic publications (http://kingsdivinity.academia.edu/StephenMVantassel) along with several books (https://wildlifecontrolconsultant.com/store-2/).
+Listen to his podcast at PestGeek Podcast (https://pestgeekpodcast.com/).
 He is a sought after speaker and trainer.
-If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to firstname.lastname@example.org.
+If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to email@example.com.
 Copyright All postings are the property of Stephen M. Vantassel and Wildlife Control Consultant, LLC.
 Text (not images) may be reprinted in non-profit publications provided that the author and website URL is included.
 If images wish to be used, explicit and written permission must be obtained from Wildlife Control Consultant, LLC.